• Skip to primary navigation

 For example, I have no idea if this recipe will work if you substitute the egg with applesauce or a flax egg or if you choose to use another nut flour or sweetener.
 If you make a substitution and find success, please share your results in the comments so others can benefit from your knowledge!

-• 3 tablespoons (21 grams) blanched almond flour
+• Blanched almond flour

-• 1 tablespoon whipped coconut cream (optional)
+• Whipped coconut cream (optional)

 All of my recommended kitchen tools are listed here.
 For this recipe, I used these 6-ounce microwave-safe coffee mugs.